Starting Strength Coach

 Starting Strength Coaches have demonstrated the ability to apply efficient mechanical analysis based on the Moment Model of Barbell Training and to adequately coach the Starting Strength method.

-Candidates for the Starting Strength Coach credential are evaluated in practical sessions at Starting Strength Seminar Events.
-Those who demonstrate ability to coach the movements must also pass a written exam which further tests their knowledge, experience, and application.
+Candidates for the Starting Strength Coach credential are evaluated in practical sessions at Starting Strength Seminars.
+Those who demonstrate ability to coach the movements must also pass an oral exam which further tests their knowledge, experience, and application.

 - Foundational Texts

 - Starting Strength: Basic Barbell Training, 3rd ed

 - Practical Programming for Strength Training, 3rd ed

 - A familiarity with general anatomy and physiology is also very important.
 There are many online resources for this, as well as classic references (eg Netter)

 - Training Experience: Effective coaching requires personal familiarity with the movements you will coach.
 Time under the bar is essential.
 Successful SSC candidates typically have progressed through late novice and into the intermediate stage.

 - Coaching Experience: There is no substitute for coaching experience.
 The ability to see and correct movement in real time requires practice and confidence.
 Working with lifters of varied experience, athleticism and backgrounds will develop both your skills and your ability to effectively interact with a range of trainees.

 The Starting Strength Coach Development program offers three components to help prepare you as a coach.
 These components work best when coaching is mentored directly by a Starting Strength Coach, but can also be used by those learning independently.